Review of DivorceCare® Divorce Recovery Groups:

 .

 Con #4: The prior edition (3rd Edition) included a salvation message every week.
 Although Christianity helps people overcome their depression and fear, this seems a bit overkill.
-Also, the version 3 videos were about an hour long – just too long to allow for time to discuss and share and pray.
-(This has been improved in the 4th edition: 30-min videos and less spiritual pressure for conversion.)
+Also, the version 3 videos were about an hour long, too long to allow time to discuss, share, and pray.
+(This has been improved in the 4th edition: It has 30-min videos and less spiritual pressure for conversion every week.)

 .